Jump to:

 Imaging

 Cervical spine radiographs are useful screening tools in patients with suspected cervical stenosis.16 Historically, the Torg-Pavlov ratio (i.e., sagittal diameter of the cervical canal: width of a mid-cervical vertebral body) has been used to quantify the degree of stenosis.
-A value < 0.80 is indicative of stenosis; however, this ratio has been reported to have high false-positive rates and to correlate poorly with the true diameter of the cervical canal, especially in collision sport athletes who have larger vertebral bodies.17–19 A computed tomography myelogram may be indicated in those patients with a contraindication to MRI.
+A value < 0.82 tend to reflect congenital stenosis; however, this ratio has been reported to have high false-positive rates and to correlate poorly with the true diameter of the cervical canal, especially in collision sport athletes who have larger vertebral bodies.17–19 A computed tomography myelogram may be indicated in those patients with a contraindication to MRI to view spinal cord contour and compressive bony structures.

-Diffusion tensor imaging (DTI) is an advanced MRI technique that may be helpful in identifying early signs of cervical spinal cord pathology that may otherwise go undetected using conventional magnetic resonance techniques.20 DTI can help identify white matter tract disruption in the cervical spinal cord, as well as the orientation of accompanying glial scar.
-A recent prospective observational study examining the reproducibility and functional correlation of DTI showed its promise in becoming a useful tool for monitoring those patients with cervical stenosis and/or CSM who choose to pursue non-operative management strategies.21
+Diffusion tensor imaging (DTI) is an advanced MRI technique that holds potential in identifying early signs of cervical spinal cord pathology that may otherwise go undetected using conventional magnetic resonance techniques.22 DTI can help identify white matter tract disruption in the cervical spinal cord, as well as the orientation of accompanying glial scar.
+A recent prospective observational study examining the reproducibility and functional correlation of DTI showed its promise in becoming a useful tool for monitoring those patients with cervical stenosis and/or CSM who choose to pursue non-operative management strategies and those who may benefit from surgical intervention.23

 Supplemental assessment tools